At a glance

 Are houseplants effective at removing formaldehyde?

 Not at meaningful rates in real homes.
 The 1989 NASA chamber study often cited for this claim was conducted in conditions not representative of normal residential air exchange.
-Subsequent research has consistently found that practical per-plant formaldehyde removal rates are too low to substantially reduce concentrations in normally ventilated rooms.
+Cummings and Waring 2020 reanalysed the reported VOC removal efficiencies across the published chamber studies and found that the clean-air delivery rate delivered by potted plants is orders of magnitude below that of normal building ventilation.
 Houseplants have many benefits; reliable formaldehyde removal at residential scale is not among them.
-Peer-reviewed
+Peer-reviewed — Cummings & Waring, 2020.

 Related compounds